bodobacs/oscillo/README.md

 Do not bother for now.
 I frequently edit this project, not sure about success.

 Developed and tested on linux 64 bit.
-Build with cmake (pc/b.sh)
+Build with cmake (pc/b.sh).
-Dependencies: SDL2, modified SDL2 modules are copied inside For serial connection it uses unistd, termios, read-write(fd, ...
+Dependencies: SDL2, modified SDL2 modules are copied inside.
+For serial connection it uses unistd, termios, read-write(fd, ...
 I have not got windows in my mind, but I tend to use standard things.

 Latest working outputs